puppetlabs/puppetdb/documentation/postgres_ssl.markdown

 *Note:* Replace `<PASSWORD>` with the password you used to create the KeyStore, or the one found in `/etc/puppetdb/ssl/puppetdb_keystore_pw.txt`.

-Once this is complete, modify the database JDBC connection URL in your PuppetDB configuration as follows:
+After this is complete, modify the database JDBC connection URL in your PuppetDB configuration as follows:

     [database]
     classname = org.postgresql.Driver